-Our 11th Annual Student Leadership Conference, iLead will be bigger than ever.
-The event consists of registration, breakfast, opening keynote, three breakout sessions (10-15 choices offered at each session), lunch, a panel, and afternoon experiential keynote.
+The annual, iLead Student Leadership Conference is our largest leadership conference.
+The event consists of registration, opening keynote, breakout sessions (10-12 choices offered at each session), lunch, a panel, and afternoon experiential keynote.
 This event is open to FAU students and student organizations are required to have at least two representatives there as part of the annual re-registration process.
-This year we hope to host 850 participants.
-Registration for the Conference opens on August 1st and the conference will be held the last weekend in September (Sept.
-28 and 29).
+This event has had 700-900 participants throughout the years.
+Registration for the Conference opens on August 1st and the conference is held each fall semester.
 The link below provides more information and registration.

 There are several honor societies at Florida Atlantic University that recognize superior academic performance, as well as leadership accomplishment.
 Most often, you will receive invitation to join these organizations based on academic performance.
 More information on the Honor Societies can be found at the link below.

 The Elite Owls is a premiere ambassador leadership program designed to recognize exemplary student leaders at Florida Atlantic University.
 Through Elite Owls you are given the opportunity for personal leadership development as well as facilitating leadership development for students at FAU.
 Elite Owls along with FAU are in a period of tradition building and by becoming an Elite Owl you are able to not only be a part of the tradition but you are in the center of building the tradition yourself.
 More information on the year long term, appointed before the fall semester, can be found at the link below.